 - In Vampire: The Masquerade and Vampire: The Requiem, this is called diablerie and considered the most serious and heinous crime a vampire can commit.
 Notably, it's also a form of Cannibalism Superpower which requires you to completely drain another vampire of blood and then devour their soul.
 After doing so, you get to permanently claim one level of any skill or power that your victim was more proficient in than you were at the time of feeding, and diablerie can be used to unlock vampiric powersets that are otherwise exclusive to certain clans and bloodlines.

 - Dungeons & Dragons

-- In Birthright some of the raw bloodline strength, sometimes along with abilities, can be stolen by killing its carrier in specific ways, though the killer should have at least some of divine touch to begin with.
-Blood Abominations tend to be very, very powerful because by the time people knows of them, they usually already have slaughtered lots of "blooded" folk and chose bloodtheft as the road to power.
+- In Birthright some of the raw bloodline strength, sometimes along with abilities, can be stolen by killing its carrier in specific ways, though the killer should have at least some of the divine touch to begin with.
+Blood Abominations tend to be very, very powerful because by the time people know of them, they usually already have slaughtered lots of "blooded" folk and chose bloodtheft as the road to power.

 - Al Qadim has a special sort of wizards — Jackals, who don't memorize spells on their own, but instead steal from other magic-users.

 - Spellthieves steal the spells of other spellcasters.
 Ur-Priests steal magic from the gods themselves.